 Uber is one of the largest ride-sharing applications out there right now, and many people are turning to it as an alternative to traditional taxis.
 The ability to get picked up and dropped off anywhere you want quickly -- and without the hassle of fumbling in your wallet or purse for something to pay the driver with -- is attractive for people who need to travel around town in a hurry.
 However, some are concerned about the possible lack of certification, training, and insurance for some Uber drivers.
 Others aren't fans of Uber's tendency to inflate prices when there's bad weather or traffic, or not enough drivers in an area to keep up with requests for rides.

-Here is the lowdown on six of the most popular competitors to Uber.
+If you're looking to make a change, here is the lowdown on six of the most popular competitors to Uber.

 Lyft is billed as one of Uber's biggest competitors.
 Though it doesn't offer quite as many options as Uber does, it has stricter safety standards.
 It has been praised for its focus on creating a community of trust between riders and drivers, with social initiatives such as encouraging users to share their favourite type of music.